pulp/pulp/docs/dev-guide/contributing/building.rst

 In order to publish builds to the Pulp repository, you will need the SSH keypair used to upload packages to the fedorapeople.org repository.
 You can get this from members of the Pulp team.

+Additionally you will need to install ``createrepo`` on the machine you will be building from.

 Configuring your build environment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^